SABS-R3/software-engineering-day6/_episodes/03-automatically-testing-software.md

 ~~~
 {: .output}

-This result is useful, in the sense that we know something’s wrong, but look closely at what happens if we run the tests in a different order:
+This result is useful, in the sense that we know something's wrong, but look closely at what happens if we run the tests in a different order:

 ~~~
 from inflammation.models import daily_mean